Yunbo-max/MM-LDLM/README.md

-# MM-DLM — Multimodal Latent Diffusion Language Models (focused)
+# MM-LDLM — Multimodal Latent Diffusion Language Models

 This repository contains code for latent reasoning and multimodal MMDiT models (text ↔ latent, image ↔ latent) and accompanying preprocessing and baseline code.
 The README here focuses on the latent/text/image MMDiT workflows and how to preprocess data, run encoders, and start training the latent models.
 Baseline code (HDLM, MDLM, AR, GIDD+) is preserved in the `baseline` and `baseline_latent` folders.